Hong Kong–North Korea relations

-Hong Kong–North Korea relations (홍콩-조선민주주의인민공화국 관계; 香港-朝鮮民主主義人民共和國關係) are bilateral relations between Hong Kong and Democratic People's Republic of Korea.
+Hong Kong–North Korea relations (香港-朝鮮民主主義人民共和國關係) are bilateral relations between Hong Kong and Democratic People's Republic of Korea.

 History

 From the establishment of Democratic People's Republic of Korea in 1945 until after the establishment of the Hong Kong Special Administrative Region in 1997, there were no official relations.
 During the Korean War and the Cold War, the two sides were on opposing sides.
 Hong Kong, as first a colony then a dependent territory of the United Kingdom, formed part of the capitalist camp led by the United States, while North Korea was an ally of the Soviet Union and Mainland China.
 Some Local Enlisted Personnel (LEP) joined with British Forces in combat in the Korean War.
 Hong Kong joined the embargo imposed on the communist bloc during the second half of the 20th century.

 Following the transfer of sovereignty of Hong Kong to China, North Korea was able to open a Consulate-General in February 2000 by virtue of its diplomatic relations with Beijing, having previously not been allowed to establish a trade mission during British rule.
 The Consulate General is located in Wan Chai on Hong Kong Island.
 In October 2023, North Korean officials informed the Chinese the Consulate General would be closed as part of broad cutbacks in its diplomatic missions.